 by Vernon Rowe, M.D. –

-Dr. Vernon Rowe has two web-based informational websites that provide in-depth information about each of the neurological conditions that we specialize in, including informational videos with transcripts that are unlike anything else on the web–they are NOT SPONSORED by any pharmaceutical company or other commercial entity.
-These are DOCTORROWE.COM and ThatNeurologyDoc.com.
+Dr. Vernon Rowe has a web-based informational website that provides in-depth information about each of the neurological conditions that we specialize in, including informational videos like this one, with transcripts, that are unlike anything else on the web–they are NOT SPONSORED by any pharmaceutical company or other commercial entity.
+Go to DOCTORROWE.COM.
 The information provided will help you navigate your care wherever you go, with knowledge about the questions you should ask your doctor, and the tests that may be recommended, as well as some tips on how to obtain cost effective care, wherever you live.